r-box/boxr/README.md

 This will kick off a process that, all being well, will keep you authenticated for the rest of the R session.
-By saving this information to your `.Renviron` file, at your next R session you can use:
+By saving this information to your `.Renviron` file, at your next R session you can use, without
+arguments:

 ``` r
 box_auth()